krzysztofKolodziej/idea-match/README.md

 # IdeaMatch

 ## Project Overview
-IdeaMatch is a comprehensive platform built with Java 21 and Spring Boot that connects innovators with skilled makers.
-The platform combines user authentication, profile management, and real-time chat functionality to create a collaborative environment.
+IdeaMatch is a the backend application for IdeaMatch, a platform designed to connect innovators with collaborators.
+The system allows users to post and search for project offers using advanced filtering, securely register and authenticate accounts, and communicate through real-time chat.
+Built with Java 21 and Spring Boot, the backend features robust security (JWT, email verification), comprehensive user and profile management, and scalable chat functionality powered by WebSocket and MongoDB.
+Technologies like PostgreSQL, Redis, and Apache Kafka support reliable data storage, caching, and efficient message streaming between users.

 ## Key Features